apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/GettingStarted/InstallEmbeddedSwift.md

 # Install Embedded Swift

-Get the tools needed to use Embedded Swift.
+Get the tools needed to use Embedded Swift

 ## Overview

-Embedded Swift is an experimental and rapidly developing feature of the Swift language, as such it is only available in "Development Snapshot".
+> Warning: Embedded Swift is experimental.
+Use the latest downloadable 'Trunk Development' snapshot from swift.org to use Embedded Swift.
+Public releases of Swift do not yet support Embedded Swift.

 The best way to install Swift is using [`swiftly`](http://github.com/swiftlang/swiftly), the official Swift toolchain installer and manager.
 For instructions on how to install `swiftly`, check out the [Getting Started](https://www.swift.org/swiftly/documentation/swiftly/getting-started) guide.